confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 * URL to the |sr-long|

 Then the producer can write records where the Kafka value is of `Payment` class.
+When constructing the producer, configure the message value class to use the application's code-generated `Payment` class.
 For example:

 .. sourcecode:: java